peteroupc/CBOR/docs/PeterO.Cbor.ICBORConverter-T.md

     public interface ICBORConverter<T>

-Interface implemented by classes that convert objects of arbitrary types o CBOR objects.
+Interface implemented by classes that convert objects of arbitrary types to CBOR objects.

 <b>Parameters:</b>